qupath/qupath-docs/docs/reference/faqs.rst

 .. admonition:: Questions and Issues

   **Please don't open a GitHub Issue to ask a question!**
-  Issues are intended only for bug reports and acts as a todo list for software changes - using them for general questions makes this harder to manage and harder to find answers in the future.
+  Issues are intended only for bug reports and act as a todo list for software changes - using them for general questions makes this harder to manage and harder to find answers in the future.

   If you aren't sure if you have a question or a bug, or you can't provide clear steps to reproduce the problem you see, use `the forum <http://forum.image.sc/tags/qupath/>`_.

 How do I interpret a cryptic error?